jrojas9206/jrojas9206.github.io/README.md

 * Modelling Engineer [05/2018 - 04/2019] [ CIRAD ]: Develop and apply image processing and deep-learning algorithms for the analysis of RGB/multispectral aerial images; RGB fisheye.
 Estimation of vegetative indices, plant counts and estimation of crop plant altitude.

-* Electronic Engineer [05/2019 - 01/2020]: Applying image processing and machine learning algorithms for plant segmentation in a phenotyping platform [PhenoArch].
+* Electronic Engineer [05/2019 - 01/2020] [INRAE - LEPSE]: Applying image processing and machine learning algorithms for plant segmentation in a phenotyping platform [PhenoArch].
 Calibration of RGB cameras.
 Management of MongoDB and MySQL databases.

 * Ph.D.
-Student [02/2020 - 03/2023]: To develop deep learning algorithms for the analysis of point clouds with the main objective of generating a tool that allows a better understanding of the architecture of fruit trees.
+Student [02/2020 - 03/2023] [INRAE - AFEF / LIRMM]: To develop deep learning algorithms for the analysis of point clouds with the main objective of generating a tool that allows a better understanding of the architecture of fruit trees.

 ### Publications